Cheapest car insurance for married couples

 Shop around

-It can be a good idea to do an informal audit of your policy at renewal time to make sure it still reflects your needs and wishes.
+It can be a good idea to review your policy with your insurance agent at renewal time to make sure it still reflects your needs and wishes.
 If not, it may be time to shop around to see if another carrier might offer benefits you don't currently have.
 This might mean a lower rate, more robust customer service or endorsement options that work better for your needs.

 Consider your coverage options